-For the quintessential Boston experience, treat your family to a Swan Boat ride around the lovely Public Garden lagoon.
-Afterward, check out the pair of real swans (Romeo and Juliet); then waddle over to the nearby Duckling sculpture to see Mrs. Mallard and the rest of the quacking clan from Robert McCloskey's 1941 book, Make Way for Ducklings.
+For the quintessential Boston experience, treat your family to a Swan Boat ride around the Public Garden lagoon.
+Afterward, check out the pair of real swans (Romeo and Juliet); then waddle over to the nearby Duckling sculpture to see Mrs. Mallard and the rest of the quacking clan from Robert McCloskey’s 1941 book, Make Way for Ducklings.

 No place does gizmos and gadgets like the Museum of Science, where almost everything is meant to be pushed, pulled, or otherwise maneuvered.
-Like its interactive displays, the live demos are over the top (think lightning bolts manufactured in an air-insulated Van de Graaff generator).
-The result is so entertaining children won't believe it's educational.
+Like its interactive displays, the live demos are over the top or hair-raising (think lightning bolts manufactured in an air-insulated Van de Graaff generator).
+The result is so entertaining children won’t believe it’s educational.

 The New England Aquarium features endless exhibits, including touch tanks that give children a real feel for marine life.
 On top of the activities covered by the ticket price, there are in-the-water animal encounters and behind-the-scene tours for visitors willing to pay extra.
 The aquarium also organizes whale-watching trips to Stellwagen Bank, April to October.